 The C-Class Coupe was never destined to carry a month's worth of groceries for the entire family, so if that's one of your prerequisites, then look elsewhere.
 For the professional who only carries a briefcase or laptop bag, or even a weekend getaway's luggage for two, this car will work just fine.
 The trunk lid opens up nice and wide, and a low liftover height means that you get to make the most of the 10.5 cubic feet of space on offer.
 Thankfully the 40/20/40 split-folding rear seat opens up a significant amount more space.
 The interior offers a glovebox, center console storage bin, door bins, and four cupholders for smaller items.

 There's a reason why people go for the three-pointed star: not only do you get a share of brand recognition, but you also get a premium driving experience, and these days a big part of that experience boils down to the features list.
-The interior of the 2021 C-Class Coupe spoils its occupants with heated power-adjustable front seats, dual-zone climate control, a power sunroof, electric trunk closer, extendable sun visors, a 12.3-inch digital gauge cluster, and 64-color LED ambient lighting.
+The interior of the 2022 C-Class Coupe spoils its occupants with heated power-adjustable front seats, dual-zone climate control, a power sunroof, electric trunk closer, extendable sun visors, a 12.3-inch digital gauge cluster, and 64-color LED ambient lighting.
 Even the steering column is power-adjustable.
-Driver assistance features such as blind-spot assist with exit warning, driver attention assist, and Mercedes-Benz Pre-Safe are also standard.
+Parking-damage detection joins the feature list this year.
+Driver assistance features such as blind-spot assist with exit warning, driver attention assist, automatic adaptive high beams, and Mercedes-Benz Pre-Safe are also standard.
 Those looking to bolster the spec can add optional extras such as wireless phone charging and a head-up display, while cold-weather climes make the heated steering wheel an appealing option.

-The 2021 model year has seen no recalls by the NHTSA, but 2020 saw two recalls issued for the Mercedes-Benz C-Class Coupe.
-These recalls included an inaccurate vehicle location reading for emergency services, and turbocharger oil feed and return lines that may leak.
+The 2022 model year has seen no recalls by the NHTSA, but 2021 saw four recalls issued for the Mercedes-Benz C-Class Coupe.
+These recalls included an inaccurate vehicle location reading for emergency services, faulty front-seat position switches and seatbelts, and improperly secured rear headrests.
 Mercedes-Benz will cover the C-Class Coupe with a decent four-year/50,000-mile basic warranty, including corrosion, drivetrain, and roadside assistance for the same time/distance.

 Mercedes-Benz is well-known for building safe cars, so you can't go wrong with the C-Class Coupe.
-According to the IIHS's review, the C-Class Sedan performed well enough to deserve a Top Safety Pick Plus award, so the Coupe should be a rather safe car as it shares much of the four-door's platform.
-Standard safety features include eight airbags (dual front, front side, side curtain, and front passenger knee airbags), LED headlights, blind-spot warning, driver attention assist, active brake assist, and cross-wind assist.
+According to the IIHS's review, the C-Class Sedan performed well enough to deserve a Top Safety Pick+ award, so the Coupe should be a rather safe car as it shares much of the four-door's platform.
+Standard safety features include eight airbags (dual front, front side, side curtain, and front passenger knee airbags), LED headlights, blind-spot warning, driver attention assist, active brake assist, automatic adaptive high beams, and cross-wind assist.
 Optional safety systems include a surround-view camera system and a slew of semi-autonomous driving systems.

 No Mercedes-Benz coupe will ever be cheap, but the C-Class Coupe can be considered entry-level.
-Still, to get behind the wheel of the cheapest one will cost you $47,200 excluding registration, taxes, and a destination fee of $1,050.
-To get all four wheels spinning on the 4Matic trim, you'll have to fork out $49,200.
-That is still well short of the starting price of $64,950 for the E-Class Coupe.
-Fully loaded, the 4Matic can cost up to $65k.
+Still, to get behind the wheel of the cheapest one will cost you $47,850 excluding registration, taxes, and a destination fee of $1,050.
+To get all four wheels spinning on the 4Matic trim, you'll have to fork out $49,850.
+Although this is $650 higher for each trim than last year, it's still well short of the starting price of $66,100 for the E-Class Coupe.
+Fully loaded, the 4Matic can cost more than $65k.

-The 2021 Audi A5 Coupe is the cheapest of the German trio by a slight margin, but that does not make it the worst, not by a long shot.
+The 2022 Audi A5 Coupe is the cheapest of the German trio by a slight margin, but that does not make it the worst, not by a long shot.
 The A5 saw a refresh in 2020 and, as with the Merc, delivers a solid balance of looks, performance, and luxury without being too hardcore or sport-focused.
-The Audi A5 Coupe is also powered by a turbocharged 2.0-liter four-pot but produces slightly more power at 261 hp and 273 lb-ft of torque.
+The Audi A5 Coupe is also powered by a turbocharged 2.0-liter four-pot but produces slightly more power at 261 hp and 273 lb-ft of torque and a rapid 5.3-second sprint to 60 mph.
 Unlike the Merc, the Audi sends its power exclusively to all four wheels via a seven-speed dual-clutch transmission.
-Gas mileage figures of 23/34/27 mpg city/highway/combined can be expected.
+Gas mileage figures of 24/31/27 mpg city/highway/combined can be expected.
 The A5 is less dramatic to look at but provides a more engaging driving experience.
 The cabin is just as comfortable but once again fails to match the C-Class's design flair.
 Go with the Mercedes-Benz if you're after looks and luxury, or go for the Audi if you're a numbers person who values more power, better gas mileage, and a slightly larger trunk.

-The BMW 4 Series has always been a strong competitor in the executive coupe market, but the 2021 model brings some mild controversy to the table in the form of a face only a mother could love.
+The BMW 4 Series has always been a strong competitor in the executive coupe market, but the 2021 model brought some mild controversy to the table in the form of a face only a mother could love.
 BMW's new design language has blessed the BMW 4 Series Coupe with a stupid face, but the rest of the car remains brilliant.
 The 4 Series Coupe is available in RWD and AWD guise, and power ranges from 255 hp and 295 lb-ft in 430i models and goes up to 382 hp and 369 lb-ft in the M440i xDrive.
-In its least powerful configuration, the BMW will return a more efficient 26/34/29 mpg city/highway/combined.
-It is on the road where this BMW truly shines: it is more engaging to drive and will put a smile on your face every time to guide it through a set of corners.
+In its least powerful configuration, the BMW will return a more efficient 25/34/28 mpg city/highway/combined.
+On the road, the BMW is quick (0-60 mph in 5.5 seconds) but softer than before: it is a little less engaging to drive and no longer the fastest or sportiest choice around.
 Both cars are more or less equal in terms of refinement and practicality, so it boils down to style and grace, or pace with an ugly face.